C2DH/mahec-digital-history/_objects/Summaries-Marques.md

 date: 2024-10-15
 ---

+## DH Theory, 06/11/2024

+The course began with a debate on the US presidential elections, and more specifically on our opinion of the election of Trump as the 47th President of the United States.
+We then learned a little more about DH theory and David Irving's publishing career, as well as his Holocaust trial.
+In fact, in several of his works, he deliberately quoted false information and for this he was strongly criticized by Deborah Lipstadt.
+After making us understand that to prove events like the Holocaust, a critical analysis of (archive) sources is very necessary, we moved on to the practical part of the course.
+We had to document our own network analysis (via Palladio) that we had made out a few sessions earlier.
+To begin with, M. Düring gave us an introduction to each of the steps: selecting the data, modelling it, normalizing it, linking it and classifying it.

+Chiara and I tried to apply these steps to our ‘Barbie Birthday Party’ example.
+We encountered several complications with this exercise, as we had filled in the boxes in Excel randomly (‘Relationship’ and ‘Sympathy’ categories).
+In other words, it was almost impossible to give any origins or reasons for these links.
+The only sources that can be used for this data are the films featuring the various ‘Barbie’ characters.
+However, even if this didn't really work for our example, I think that this process avoids the manipulation of data to justify erroneous interpretations or distorted theories, particularly in historical studies.

 ## Networks & PalladioEU Parliament Archives, 30/10/2024

 The Archives Unit Dashboard is an invaluable tool for archival research, with a comprehensive set of features to facilitate access to parliamentary documents.
 Thanks to its accessible and intuitive structure, it enables researchers and the public to easily explore a variety of archives, while offering innovative features such as time-lapse or oral sources.
 This makes it particularly suitable for academic research or large-scale projects requiring extensive consultation of parliamentary documents.